-Training Grant Funding
+Training Grant Funding for PhD and Postdocs

 The University of Utah Interdisciplinary Training T32 Program in Computational Approaches to Diabetes and Metabolism Research will crosstrain a cadre of predoctoral and postdoctoral trainees in the computational and mathematical sciences and in the biological basis of diabetes and obesity.
 These bioinformatics scientist trainees will gain the expertise and leadership skills to apply computational and mathematical methods to complex biological questions that will ultimately impact the prevention, treatment, and outcomes of people with diabetes and related metabolic diseases.This training program will consist of a combination of mentored research and career development training, coursework, and extensive interactions with faculty and trainees across campus and beyond.